remla2025-team9/operation/docs/extension.md

 We will run a user test with two groups of participants.
 The ideal participants would be developers from our team who have *not* yet set up the project on their current machine, or even volunteers from outside the team who are unfamiliar with the project.

 1.  **Form two groups:**
-    *   **Group A (The Control Group):** This group will be given the current `README.md` with the long, manual list of instructions.
+    *   **Group A (The control group):** This group will be given the current `README.md` with the long, manual list of instructions.
-    *   **Group B (The Test Group):** This group will be given a revised `README.md` that instructs them to use the new `make` commands.
+    *   **Group B (The test group):** This group will be given a revised `README.md` that instructs them to use the new `make` commands.

 2.  **Give them a clear task:**
     The task for both groups will be the same: "Follow the instructions to set up the complete application stack on your machine and access the application's front-end in your browser."

 3.  **Measure the results:**
     To get a complete picture, we will measure three things:
-    *   **Time to Success (Quantitative):** We will time how long it takes each participant, from starting the instructions to successfully loading the application in their browser.
+    *   **Time to success (quantitative):** We will time how long it takes each participant, from starting the instructions to successfully loading the application in their browser.
 A shorter time is better.
-    *   **Number of Errors or "Help" Requests (Quantitative):** We will count how many times a participant runs into an error they cannot solve on their own or has to ask for help.
+    *   **Number of errors or requests for help (quantitative):** We will count how many times a participant runs into an error they cannot solve on their own or has to ask for help.
 Fewer errors indicate a clearer, more robust process.
-    *   **User Satisfaction (Qualitative):** After the task is complete, we will ask each participant to rate the setup process on a scale of 1 to 5 for clarity, ease of use, and overall frustration.
+    *   **User satisfaction (qualitative):** After the task is complete, we will ask each participant to rate the setup process on a scale of 1 to 5 for clarity, ease of use, and overall frustration.
 Higher scores are better.

 ### **Defining success**